ThreeSixtyGiving/standard/documentation/guidance/location-guide.md

 ## Funding organisation location
 In addition to providing location information for recipients and beneficiaries, the location of the funding organisation itself can be included, either using the address or location fields.

-View the full range of available [funder address fields](..technical/reference/#funding-org) here or [funding organisation location](../technical/reference/#funding-org-location) fields here.
+View the full range of available <https://standard.threesixtygiving.org/en/latest/technical/reference/#funding-org" target="_blank">funding organisation address fields</a> or <https://standard.threesixtygiving.org/en/latest/technical/reference/#funding-org-location" target="_blank">funding organisation location fields.</a>

 ### What's next?
 Read our guidance to find out how to check your data using the 360Giving Data Quality Tool.